Queen Creek, Arizona

 What is the median home price in Queen Creek?+

-The current median home price in Queen Creek, Arizona is $550K, based on current ARMLS data.
-Prices range from the $330Ks in more affordable neighborhoods to $1.1M or more in premium areas.
-The price per square foot averages approximately $250, though this varies significantly by neighborhood age, condition, and location.
+The current median home price in Queen Creek, Arizona is $719K, based on published market data reviewed by Incyte Realty (as of July 2026).
+Prices range from the $431Ks in more affordable neighborhoods to $1.4M or more in premium areas.
+The price per square foot averages approximately $null, though this varies significantly by neighborhood age, condition, and location.

 What are the best neighborhoods in Queen Creek?+